sghctoma/terrapi/README.md

 ```

 You can run TerraPi right after installing, but the provided sample
-configuration only spits random values into the database, and switches a GPIO on
+configuration only spits random values into the database, and uses a dummy
+switch for a thermostat and a light that only logs status changes.
+You will
-and off.
-You will learn how to set up your sensors and other devices in the
+learn how to set up your sensors and other devices in the
 [Configuration](#configuration) section.

 ### Additional steps for databases other than SQLite